RebelToolbox/RebelDocumentation/tutorials/2d/2d_lights_and_shadows.rst

 Now that we have covered the basics of the nodes being used, we can now walk step by step through the process of making a scene like the one found in the demo.

-First add a :ref:`Sprite <class_Sprite>` and set its texture to the `background image <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/background.png>`_.
+First add a :ref:`Sprite <class_Sprite>` and set its texture to the background image.
 For your game this can be any background you choose.
 For this style of shadow it is most likely to be a floor texture.

 .. image:: img/light_shadow_background.png

-Next create three :ref:`Light2D's <class_Light2D>` and set their textures to the `light image <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/light.png>`_.
+Next create three :ref:`Light2D's <class_Light2D>` and set their textures to the light image.
 You can alter their color in the top section.
 By default shadows are turned off and the ``mode`` is set to ``add``.
 This means that each light adds its own color to whatever is underneath.

 .. image:: img/light_shadow_all_lights_no_blob.png

-Next add a child :ref:`Sprite <class_Sprite>` to each of the :ref:`Light <class_Light2D>` nodes, and set the :ref:`Sprite's <class_Sprite>` texture to the `blob image <https://raw.githubusercontent.com/godotengine/godot-demo-projects/master/2d/lights_and_shadows/spot.png>`_.
+Next add a child :ref:`Sprite <class_Sprite>` to each of the :ref:`Light <class_Light2D>` nodes, and set the :ref:`Sprite's <class_Sprite>` texture to the blob image.
 Each of these should stay centered on the :ref:`Light <class_Light2D>` node.
 The blob is the image of the light itself while the :ref:`Light <class_Light2D>` shows the effect that the light has on the scene.
 The :ref:`LightOccluder2D's <class_LightOccluder2D>` will treat the position of the light as the center of the :ref:`Light <class_Light2D>` node, which is why we want the blob to be centered on its parent :ref:`Light <class_Light2D>`.

 .. image:: img/light_shadow_all_lights.png